kristinakisterherrick/resume/kristina_herrick_resume_2022.md

 backward compatibility and clean, secure code.
 Created auto-generated C++ tests to police binary backward compatibility using a combination of CodeQL and python.
 (2 years)

-Skills
-:codeql
-:Object-Oriented Programming (OOP)
-:C++
-:Embedded Software
+Skills: codeql, Object-Oriented Prog:ramming (OOP), C++, Embedded Software

-Staff Software Engineer
+**Staff Software Engineer**

 Windows Driver Developer

-Jan 2010 - Jul 2022 · 12 yrs 7 mos
+*Jan 2010 - Jul 2022 · 12 yrs 7 mos

-San Diego, California, United States
+*San Diego, California, United States

 Introduced off-target testing in Windows kernel mode to the organization, leading to broad acceptance, significant reduction in bugs found, and reduced turn-around when adding new features.
 Created an